Artillery

 1.5 km against armored vehicles; about 2 km against infantry, vehicles, and aircraft; 4 km slant range

-The 2A42 is best known as a vehicle and helicopter cannon rather than a standalone ground weapon.
+The 2A42 is normally encountered as a vehicle or helicopter cannon rather than as a separate towed or crew-served weapon.

 Firing weaponWeapon typeFiring evidence